exyi/diplomka/diplomka/text/4-implementation-2-calculation.md

-## Calculation of the proposed metrics
+## Calculation of the Proposed Basepair Parameters

 In section [-@sec:basepair-metrics], we have informally described the basepairing measures we experimented with.
 The section is dedicated to the exact definitions, including simplified Python code.